SopiMlab/DeepLearningWithAudio/gansynth/README-macos.md

 Congratulations, you've got it working!

-You should now be able to open `gansynth.pd` in Purr Data.
+You should now be able to open `gansynth.pd` in Pure Data.
 It will take a moment to load, during which the program may appear to be idle.